abbasbill/my-docker-workbook/README.md

 # my docker workbook
-my docker codespace for data engineering workshop
+my docker worklog for data ingestion pipeline from a public dataset into postgres!